 By Anupama Airy

-Beginning 2016, the DCOAS started the process by holding regular interactions with the industry in industrial hubs across the country.
+Beginning 2016, Lt Gen Saha started the process by holding regular interactions with the industry in industrial hubs across the country.
 Industry at every level from top corporates to MSMEs was given an opportunity to interact with the Indian Army through a series of bilateral interactions.

-As many as 17 Army-Industry bilateral interactive sessions have been held with 1754 entities in attendance (that included large, medium, small, MSMEs and start-ups).
+In the past one and a half years, the Indian Army launched a major outreach program led by Lt Gen Saha to engage with the Industry and the Academia.
+As many as 20 Army-Industry bilateral interactive sessions have been held with close to 2000 entities in attendance (that included large, medium, small, MSMEs and start-ups).

-On The Need to Involve Academia , speaking to DefenceAviationPost.com Gen Saha said, “By the time we did the third or fourth Army-Industry interaction, we realised that this may provide for immediate requirements, for the long term and to be truly indigenous we need to involve the Academia.”
+On The Need to Involve Academia along with the industry, Gen Saha explained, “By the time we did the third or fourth Army-Industry interaction, we realised that this may provide for immediate requirements, for the long term and to be truly indigenous we need to involve the Academia.”

-In addition to 17 bilateral interactions, eight trilateral Academia-Industry-Army interactions have taken place with over 700 Professors and Scholars from IIT Bombay, Madras, Gandhinagar, Kharagpur, IISC Bangalore, PSG Coimbatore, Amrita University, Coimbatore and most recently with IIT Ropar and industry in Ludhiana on January 27.
+In addition to 20 bilateral interactions, more than 10 trilateral Academia-Industry-Army interactions have taken place with over 700 Professors and Scholars from IIT Bombay, Madras, Gandhinagar, Kharagpur, IISC Bangalore, PSG Coimbatore, Amrita University, Coimbatore and IIT Ropar and Bhubaneswar.

 Equipment were laid out for hands on experience and life cycle sustenance solutions at Ahmednagar in July, Coimbatore in August, Gopalpur in October and Devlali in January this year.
 A comprehensive firepower display was also conducted at Devlali, Nashik.